top of page

 Here you will find all general VISAGUARD guides on the topic of work visas in Germany.

-What visa categories are there for skilled workers?
+What visa categories are available for skilled workers?

-The main types of visas for skilled workers include:
+The most important visa types for skilled workers include:

 • EU Blue Card